ajayakhatri/OpsTooltip/README.md

 - The script uses Matplotlib's **ax** object as input, facilitating seamless integration with [opsvis](https://github.com/sewkokot/opsvis) (OpenSeesPy postprocessing and plotting module).
 Examples of 2D and 3D models are give in `example2D.py` and `example3D.py`, respectively.

+- For elements, the effective hover range is set to the middle 70% of the element's length to avoid multiple tooltips at the nodes.

 ```
 # Example
 # create a figure